-Note that all fields in the same collection must have the same data type.
-This might lead to upcasting, where for instance a combination of a real-valued and a complex-valued field will be both stored as complex fields.
+Note: All fields in a collection must have the same data type.
+This might lead to up-casting, where for instance a combination of a real-valued and a complex-valued field will be both stored as complex fields.

 - fields Sequence of the individual fields - copy_fields (bool) Flag determining whether the individual fields given in fields are copied.
-Note that fields are always copied if some of the supplied fields are identical. - label (str) Label of the field collection - labels (list of str) Labels of the individual fields.
+Note that fields are always copied if some of the supplied fields are identical.
+If fields are copied the original fields will be left untouched.
+Conversely, if copy_fields == False, the original fields are modified so their data points to the collection.
+It is thus basically impossible to have fields that are linked to multiple collections at the same time. - label (str) Label of the field collection - labels (list of str) Labels of the individual fields.
 If omitted, the labels from the fields argument are used. - dtype (numpy dtype) The data type of the field.
 All the numpy dtypes are supported.
 If omitted, it will be determined from data automatically.

 '''

-assert_field_compatible (other: FieldBase, accept_scalar: bool = False)
+assert field compatible (other: FieldBase, accept scalar: bool = False)

 '''